constLiakos/AI-Chat-CLI/Readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Chat-CLI** is a terminal AI assistant that uses OpenAI Compatible API for natural language processing.
-It allows users to interact with the AI assistant through a command-line interface.
-Complex linux commands could be executed just by describing the desired result.
+**Chat-CLI** is a terminal AI assistant that uses OpenAI Compatible API.
+It allows users to chat and run complex linux commands by describing the desired result.

 - 💬 **Chat with AI** - Chat with LLM models throught terminal
 - 🧠 **Personas** - Create Desired Persona based on the given system prompt.